So you are interested in buying an affordable road bike?

 - Titanium.
 While we are on the subject of expensive, we’ll bring up titanium.
 All in all, the ideal frame, which combines the features of all three of the other frames, is titanium.
 The price attached to a road bike with a titanium frame places it well beyond the $500 mark.

-In this price range, a double-butted 6061 aluminum frame is common.
+At this price point, a double-butted 6061 aluminum frame is common.
 Higher priced bikes will use different design configurations to make them lighter, but they still use the same grade of aluminum.

-In contrast to a mountain bike, a road bike fork mounts at a steeper angle (close to 90º) and excludes any form of suspension.
+In contrast to a mountain bike, a road bicycles fork mounts at a steeper angle (close to 90º) and excludes any form of suspension.
+You’ll never see any type of suspension fork on a road bike.

 Various designs of road bikes will beef up the strength of this component, using tinsel steel or harder alloys.

 Others place carbon forks on their bikes to make them ride smoother, at a higher cost, of course.
-Aluminum or steel alloy forks are common for this price-point.
+Aluminum or steel alloy forks are common for this price-point than a carbon fork.

 The tires and rims on a road bike are major distinguishing features.
 In contrast to gravel, cross-country, BMX and mountain bikes, road bikes have much thinner rims and tires.